InteractiveHealthSolutions/smstarseel/smstarseelmodel/README.md

 - slf4j-api-1.6.4.jar
 - slf4j-log4j12-1.6.1.jar

-##### Note:
+#### Note:
-if you donot want to use c3p0 connection pool, comment the C3P0 connection properties in cfg.xml and remove jar files c3p0-0.9.1.jar and hibernate-c3p0-3.6.0.Final.jar from classpath/lib
+If you donot want to use c3p0 connection pool, comment the C3P0 connection properties in cfg.xml and remove jar files c3p0-0.9.1.jar and hibernate-c3p0-3.6.0.Final.jar from classpath/lib.
+Although it is strongly recommended to use aa connection pool for database.

+Hibernate [documentation](http://docs.jboss.org/hibernate/orm/4.2/devguide/en-US/html/ch01.html#d5e150) strongly suggests using a connection pool for better performance and recommends c3p0.

+For details on available properties read c3p0 [documentation](http://www.mchange.com/projects/c3p0/#configuration_properties).

 # Add smstarseel.cfg.xml into classpath.
 Add a hibernate cfg.xml file that smstarseel would use to configure hibernate.
 The minimum content of file is given below.